 International Day for the Elimination of Violence against Women

-For people looking to get involved, UNESCO encouraged everyone to post their own photos on Facebook, Twitter, and Instagram by including the hashtags #OrangeTheWorld #25Nov #IDEVAW.
-More information can be found here.
+For people looking to get involved, UNESCO encourages everyone to share our videos and post their own photos on Facebook, Twitter, and Instagram by including the hashtags #OrangeTheWorld #25Nov #IDEVAW.
+More information on the social campaign can be found here.

-If you want to know more about UNESCO’s action on preventing Violence against Women, please visit: https://en.unesco.org/commemorations/eliminationofviolenceagainstwomenday
+If you want to know more about UNESCO’s action on preventing Violence against Women, please click here.

 To see the pictures of the Day, please click here.